Can’t decide on your next MICE destination? We can help by introducing you to the diverse culture and fascinating sights and sounds of Spain.

 For some business trips, incentive programs are what gets the team out and building camaraderie.
 Luckily, Barcelona holds the unique position of being a bustling metropolis, a sports fan’s paradise, a tribute to art, and living history – all at the same time.

-Take your staff on the water and participate in a sailing competition or a relaxing day on a stunning boat.
+Take your staff on the water and participate in a sailing competition, a white water rafting adventure, or a relaxing day on a stunning boat.
 End your evening with a funny and exciting murder mystery dinner party where you and your team will be testing your team-building skills.
-Any urban explorers will adore a treasure hunt, bonding with co-workers while snapping shots and solving puzzles at the Gothic Quarter, or racing through the city with Go Carts, making it a true challenge.
+Any urban explorer will adore a treasure hunt, bonding with co-workers while snapping shots and solving puzzles at the Gothic Quarter, or racing through the city with Go Carts, making it a true challenge.
 Compete and cooperate at Barcelona’s Olympic venue by doing an outdoor Mini Olympics.
 All in all, Barcelona’s team-building possibilities are second to none, and you’re sure to get to know your staff way better by doing these activities and over a pitcher of sangria or two.